 Local produce makes it a foodie heaven

-GOTHENBURG, Sweden: One thing is for certain – the people of Gothenburg embrace the laid-back spirit, the local food, Seafood, coffee and pastry in the old town and the long and sunny evenings during the summer.
+GOTHENBURG, Sweden: One thing is for certain – the people of Gothenburg embrace the laid-back spirit and the good life.
+Like seafood, coffee and pastry in the old town at long and sunny evenings during the summer.
 This is Sweden’s second largest city and quite different and more leisurely compare with capital Stockholm.
 The Fish Capital on the west coast hosts the main fish market in Sweden and gets seafood 24 hours before Stockholm.
-The local produce makes it a foodie heaven, the food capital and the Swede life.
+The local produce makes it a foodie heaven, the food capital and the life of many Swedes.

 Barabicu, Address: Rosenlundsgatan 4, is a cool bar and trendy grill restaurant with focus on seafood, fish and meet cooked over an open fire.
 Barabicu.se

-The Fish Church.
-Gothenburg is a city with great gastro delight and six restaurants have Michelin stars.
+Gothenburg is a city with great gastro delight and some restaurants have Michelin stars.
 They are suitably proud of its fish and seafood, and this is the place to sample the best.
 For delighted food you don’t need to look for star-studded places.
 The indoor market Feskekörka, literally means the fish church, offer the most delighted fish and seafood.
-Inside fish church the on-site Restaurant Gabriel serves fuss-free seafood and shellfish such as Lemon Sole, a tasteful fish soup and super fresh Oysters brought up from the sea in Fjällbacka by divers.
+Inside fish church the on-site Restaurant Gabriel serves fuss-free seafood and shellfish.Ssuch as Lemon Sole, a tasteful fish soup and super fresh Oysters brought up from the sea in Fjällbacka by divers.
 Gabriel is a true institution in Gothenburg.

 “Crayfish, crab and oysters is our tapas”, the owner Johan Malm explains.